 You may be wondering about the differences between term and whole life insurance.
 Term life insurance could be a great option for those who have younger children and want to ensure that they are financially provided for if you pass away before they are financially independent.
-This policy type is typically less expensive, and you can choose how long you’d like the policy to remain in force.
+The premium for this policy type is typically less expensive than a whole life policy, and you can choose how long you’d like the policy to remain in force.
 There is no cash value account with term life insurance.
-In addition, once the predetermined term ends, you won’t have coverage unless you purchase a new policy.
+Term life policies typically run five to 30 years, and many have options for automatic renewal at the end of the term — but the premium may change.
 Some term policies come with optional endorsements that allow you to convert from term to permanent life insurance at a specific time before the policy term ends.

 Universal life insurance